-An analyst collects, stores and analyzes data, which may include areas such as sales numbers, market research, logistics, linguistics, or other behaviors.
-Analysts bring technical expertise to ensure the quality and accuracy of the data.
-Analysts then process, design, and present data in ways to help clients/customers, colleagues, businesses, and organizations make better decisions.
+An analyst collects, stores, and analyzes data, including sales numbers, market research, logistics, linguistics, or other behaviors.
+Analysts use technical expertise to ensure the quality and accuracy of the data.
+Analysts then process, design, and present data to help clients/customers, colleagues, companies, and organizations make better decisions.

 In this article, we will explore the following:

-Why Is It Challenging to File LTD For an Analyst
+Why Is It Difficult to File LTD for an Analyst

-Analysts have a lot of duties and responsibilities.
-Here is a shortlist of just some of the duties and responsibilities of an analyst:
+Analysts have many duties and responsibilities.
+Here is a short list of just some of the duties and responsibilities of an analyst:

-- Providing technical expertise in data storage structures, data mining, and data cleansing.
+- Provide technical expertise on data storage structures, mining, and cleansing.

 - Bachelor’s degree from an accredited university or college in computer science;